erpc-io/eRPC/README.md

+eRPC is a fast and general-purpose RPC library for lossless, kernel-bypass fabrics.

 ## Requirements
  * A C++11 compiler. clang and gcc have been tested.
  * See `scripts/packages.sh` for a list of required software packages.
  * A machine with any InfiniBand NIC, or Mellanox Ethernet NICs (ConnectX-4 or newer).
-Non-Mellanox Ethernet NICs, and Mellanox NICs older than ConnectX-4 are not supported currently.
-PRs for these NICs are welcome.
+Non-Mellanox Ethernet NICs, and Mellanox NICs older than ConnectX-4 are not supported currently - PRs for these NICs are welcome.
    * It's best to use drivers from Mellanox OFED.
-Optimized Mellanox drivers for eRPC are available in the `drivers` directory, but they are for expert use.
+Mellanox drivers specially optimized for eRPC are available in the `drivers` directory, but they are primarily for expert use.
    * Upstream drivers work as well.
 This requires installing the `ibverbs` and `mlx4` userspace packages, and enabling the `mlx4_ib` and `ib_uverbs` kernel drivers.
 On Ubuntu, the incantation is: